The best child car seats for toddlers and older children

 By the age of two, the rib cage develops, with the ribs moving downwards to provide more protection for the liver, spleen and kidneys.

 Ribs remain flexible, though, and still need protection from impacts.
-For this reason it's best to continue to use a child car seat with a way of spreading load across the chest in an accident.
+For this reason, it's best to continue to use a child car seat with a way of spreading forces from a crash across the chest in an accident.

 Protecting older children in child car seats

-A child's bones continue to strengthen as they grow older.
+A child's bones continue to strengthen as they grow older read on for more information about the different parts of your child’s body develops:

 The skull